Last updated 03.25.2026

 Implant placement

 Your care team places the implant posts in your jawbone.
-Many patients receive temporary teeth the same day, so you can leave with a smile in place.
+Many patients receive "healing teeth" (also known as a healing denture) the same day, so you can leave with a smile in place.

 Healing and integration